FFXIV-Plugins/FFXIV-Player-List/README.md

 > 🇺🇸 English · [🇨🇳 简体中文](README-CN.md)

 [🔗FFXIV Player List](https://ffxiv-plugins.github.io/FFXIV-Player-List/) This is a plugin for FFXIV ACT Ngld Overlay.
 Show players around you.
+Sort the players based on your meet ups.
+Count the number of unique players you met.
 Colored name based on the job.
 For players under level 80, show their levels.

 ## Screenshots
 * Show players around you in the list.
 Can select font size from small, medium or large.